zopefoundation/meta/config/README.rst

 additional-install
   Additional lines to be executed during the install dependencies step when running the tests on GitHub Actions.
 This option has to be a list of strings.

+services
+  Lines which will be added in the services section of the GitHub Actions build section.
+This option has to be a list of strings.

 Hints